Instructor-Initiated Withdrawal FAQs

 An instructor must initiate an administrative withdraw for a non-attending student

-Instructor-Initiated Withdrawal must be officially processed through the Registrar
+Instructor-Initiated Withdrawal must be submitted no later than the tenth academic

 The Department of Education specifies that an institution must return funds for which it is responsible as soon as possible but not later than 30 days after the date the institution becomes aware that the student will not or has not begun attendance.